Historic Times is available now as a free download, and vinyl is coming…

 Historic Times is a collection of songs from my best studio and live recording efforts over the past few years, plus several brand new tracks recorded in a studio for the first time.
-If you join my email list you’ll get a free download.
+If you join my email list (scroll down) you’ll get a free download.
 If you join my CSA you’ll get a free download and a vinyl record, too (and more).

 If you pre-order a copy via the “Add to Cart” button above, you’ll get a vinyl record in the mail when it’s out.
 If you’re from the US, postage is free.
 If you’re outside the US, postage is only free on orders of $50 or more — so buy two, or else it’s not a very good deal.
 All CSA members get the new record in the mail, but if they’re outside of the US they’ll have to either pay for the shipping cost or pick up a copy at a show next time I’m in town.

 Note: If you donated $50+ to the Ballad of a Wobbly crowdfunding campaign with the expectation of eventually receiving a vinyl record in the mail, you will be receiving a signed copy of Historic Times in your mailbox (unless you really don’t want one).

 I’m sure there’s some modern term for liner notes when they’re not in the liner, but anyway, here’s information about the record which you may or may not now or eventually be holding in your hands.

 Historic Times is my first vinyl record.
 For CSA members it also exists as a download (along with everything else I’ve ever recorded in a studio).
 The album consists of brand new material recorded at Big Red Studio in July, 2018, songs from my recent studio albums, Ballad of a Wobbly (2017) and Punk Baroque (2017), as well as ample material from Live in Rostrevor (2016), remastered for the album.
 (Audiophiles will notice the difference…) For all but one of these songs, this is their first appearance on a physical album of any kind.